carla-simulator/carla/Docs/python_api.md

 - <a name="carla.VehiclePhysicsControl.gear_switch_time"></a>**<font color="#f8805a">gear_switch_time</font>** (_float_)
 Switching time between gears.
 - <a name="carla.VehiclePhysicsControl.clutch_strength"></a>**<font color="#f8805a">clutch_strength</font>** (_float_)
-The clutch strength of the vehicle.
+The vehicle's clutch strength.
 Measured in Kgm^2/s.
 - <a name="carla.VehiclePhysicsControl.final_ratio"></a>**<font color="#f8805a">final_ratio</font>** (_float_)
 The fixed ratio from transmission to wheels.
 - <a name="carla.VehiclePhysicsControl.forward_gears"></a>**<font color="#f8805a">forward_gears</font>** (_list([carla.GearPhysicsControl](#carla.GearPhysicsControl))_)
-List of GearPhysicsControl objects.
+GearPhysicsControl objects' list.
 - <a name="carla.VehiclePhysicsControl.mass"></a>**<font color="#f8805a">mass</font>** (_float_)
-The mass of the vehicle measured in Kg.
+The vehicle's mass measured in Kg.
 - <a name="carla.VehiclePhysicsControl.drag_coefficient"></a>**<font color="#f8805a">drag_coefficient</font>** (_float_)
-Drag coefficient of the vehicle's chassis.
+The vehicle's chassis drag coefficient.
 - <a name="carla.VehiclePhysicsControl.center_of_mass"></a>**<font color="#f8805a">center_of_mass</font>** (_[carla.Vector3D](#carla.Vector3D)_)
-The center of mass of the vehicle.
+The vehicle's center of mass.
 - <a name="carla.VehiclePhysicsControl.steering_curve"></a>**<font color="#f8805a">steering_curve</font>** (_list([carla.Vector2D](#carla.Vector2D))_)
 Curve that indicates the maximum steering for a specific forward speed.
 - <a name="carla.VehiclePhysicsControl.wheels"></a>**<font color="#f8805a">wheels</font>** (_list([carla.WheelPhysicsControl](#carla.WheelPhysicsControl))_)
-List of [carla.WheelPhysicsControl](#carla.WheelPhysicsControl) objects.
+The [carla.WheelPhysicsControl](#carla.WheelPhysicsControl) objects' list.
 This list should have 4 elements, where index 0 corresponds to the front left wheel, index 1 corresponds to the front right wheel, index 2 corresponds to the back left wheel and index 3 corresponds to the back right wheel.
 For 2 wheeled vehicles, set the same values for both front and back wheels.

 <h3>Methods</h3>
 - <a name="carla.VehiclePhysicsControl.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**torque_curve**=[[0.0, 500.0], [5000.0, 500.0]]</font>, <font color="#00a6ed">**max_rpm**=5000.0</font>, <font color="#00a6ed">**moi**=1.0</font>, <font color="#00a6ed">**damping_rate_full_throttle**=0.15</font>, <font color="#00a6ed">**damping_rate_zero_throttle_clutch_engaged**=2.0</font>, <font color="#00a6ed">**damping_rate_zero_throttle_clutch_disengaged**=0.35</font>, <font color="#00a6ed">**use_gear_autobox**=True</font>, <font color="#00a6ed">**gear_switch_time**=0.5</font>, <font color="#00a6ed">**clutch_strength**=10.0</font>, <font color="#00a6ed">**final_ratio**=4.0</font>, <font color="#00a6ed">**forward_gears**=list()</font>, <font color="#00a6ed">**mass**=1000.0</font>, <font color="#00a6ed">**drag_coefficient**=0.3</font>, <font color="#00a6ed">**center_of_mass**=[0.0, 0.0, 0.0]</font>, <font color="#00a6ed">**steering_curve**=[[0.0, 1.0], [10.0, 0.5]]</font>, <font color="#00a6ed">**wheels**=list()</font>)